 Even after a person has clicked on your Facebook ad and started their journey onto your landing page, many things can go wrong.

-(If you want test your landing pages, not matter the traffic source, Facebook experiments are not going to cut it.
-In this case, you’ll need more comprehensive usability testing tools.)
+(Note that if you want to test your landing pages, Facebook experiments alone won’t cut it.
+Instead, you’ll need more comprehensive usability testing tools.)

-To set up a Facebook ad test with multiple landing pages, create several ad sets and change the in-ad links.
+To set up a Facebook ad test with multiple landing pages, you can create several ad sets and change the in-ad links:

 Quick wrap-up on Facebook ad testing